Caitlin N. Friesen

 • grant and proposal writing • research methodology • data management and analysis • statistical analysis •

-Field Techniques: animal handling experience (with Animal Safety Certification), and experience seining, netting, trapping, and electro-fishing
+Field Techniques: experience with animal handling (with Animal Safety Certification),seining, netting, trapping, and electro-fishing

-Laboratory Techniques: gel electrophoresis, western blotting, radioactive bioassay, ELISA, qPCR, RNA and protein extraction, brain dissections, tissue micro punches, histology, PFA fixing and tissue prep, and immunohistochemistry
+Laboratory Techniques: gel electrophoresis, western blotting, radioactive bioassay, ELISA, qPCR, RNA and protein extraction, brain dissections, animal surgery, tissue micro punches, histology, PFA fixing and tissue prep, and immunohistochemistry

 Computer Techniques: Excel, Word, PowerPoint, Adobe Photoshop, Adobe Illustrator, Adobe InDesign, R, Python, GitHub